Food sensitivities, intolerances and allergies: identifying triggers and healing your gut

 • Other tests as required for your specific symptoms

-• Food allergy testing is available for residents Melbourne and Australia wide.
+• Food allergy testing is available for residents in Melbourne and Australia-wide.

 How to reverse food reactions naturally – the functional medicine approach